ceballiure/ansible-role-torrc/README.md

 Use this to mirror directory information for others.
 Please do if you have enough bandwidth.
 - `torrc_dir_port_front_page: ''`
+Use to return an arbitrary blob of html on your DirPort.
+Now you can explain what Tor is if anybody wonders why your IP address is contacting them.
+See contrib/tor-exit-notice.html in Tor's source distribution for a sample.
 - `torrc_my_family: ''`
 - `torrc_exit_relay: false`
 - `torrc_ipv6_exit: false`